Guy Morton (mortogu02)

 This strong showing would give "Moose" an opportunity to show his stuff at Fenway Park and the Boston Red Sox gave him a quick look on September 17, 1954.
 Guy, appearing as a pinch hitter, struck out against Dean Stone of the Washington Senators in his only major league at-bat.
 Morton was soon traded to the Senators and spent the rest of his pro baseball career in the minors with the Chattanooga Lookouts of the Southern Association.
 He wound up his run in 1959 with a nine-year lifetime minor league average of .282 with 79 home runs in 930 games.

 A graduate of the University of Alabama, "Moose" was named to the All-Time Carolina League team as the catcher, ahead of Johnny Bench, some forty years after being named the league's Most Valuable Player.
 Morton was a high school teacher and coach in Alabama in the 1960s.
-He then entered the ministry and as of last notice was the pastor of the Lakeview Baptist Church in Vermilion, Ohio, on Lake Erie.
+He then entered the ministry and became the pastor of the Lakeview Baptist Church in Vermilion, Ohio, on Lake Erie.